CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/grpo.md

     ```
 **AD.2 Purchase Orders sorting order**

 There are four sorting options.
-On the left side there are options from the old view, on the right side related commands that can be used now:
+The sorting order for Purchase Orders has changed.
+Here are the previous and new sorting options:
     | Old View | New View |
     | --- | --- |
     | creationdate ascending | `"DocDate" ASC` |